jan-bogaerts/mark/src/web_client/web_client.md

 - The consumed-interfaces-class is responsible for filtering the interface definitions of all imports done by a class to only those items that are used in the description.
 - Used to remove all definitions from the prompt that have no relationship to the current task as to not confuse the llm.
 - name: 'consumed interfaces class'
-- dependencies: ['classes', 'class imports', 'found interface parts', 'class description']
+- dependencies: ['classes', 'class imports', 'usage extractor', 'class description']
 - isJson: true
 - functions:
   - calculateMaxTokens(inputTokenCount): inputTokenCount